Funding your Education Abroad Program

 In order to use your financial aid for your study abroad program, you must complete the FAFSA form which can be found at http://finaid.fiu.edu/.
 Your eligibility for financial aid is determined by the information submitted on the FAFSA form, including your income and your parents’ income.
-The FIU Financial Aid Office (located in SASC first floor) has all the information you need to start the FAFSA application process.
+The FIU Financial Aid Office (located on the first floor of SASC) has all the information you need to start the FAFSA application process.

-As an FIU student participating in the International Student Exchange or FIU Study Abroad programs, you may use all of your aid available for your study abroad program.
-This will include state or institutional scholarships as well as federal Pell grant, student loans, and all other financial aid.
-Students may also use their Florida Prepaid benefits to pay for part of the tuition portion of their study abroad programs.
+As an FIU student participating in the International Student Exchange (ISE) or FIU Education Abroad programs, you may use all of your available aid for your study abroad program.
+This will include state and institutional scholarships as well as the federal Pell grant, student loans, and all other financial aid.
+Students may also use their Florida Prepaid benefits towards the tuition portion of their study abroad programs.

-- You must schedule an appointment to meet with an advisor in the Office of Study Abroad to discuss your study abroad plans and to initiate an approval process for your program.
+- You must schedule an appointment to meet with an advisor in the Office of Education Abroad to discuss your study abroad plans and to initiate an approval process for your program.

 - Depending on your study abroad program, your aid may or may not travel with you.

-- If you are receiving an institutional scholarship (FIU scholarship) and you plan to participate in a semester or academic year program through another institution, you will permanently lose your scholarship.
+- If you are receiving an institutional scholarship (FIU scholarship) and you plan to participate in a semester or academic year program through another institution, you may lose your institutional scholarship eligibility.

-- If you are currently receiving Florida Pre-paid benefits or Bright Futures and you plan to attend a study abroad program offered by another state institution, that institution will determine the applicability and/or your eligibility to receive the aid.
+- If you are currently receiving Florida Pre-paid or Bright Futures and you plan to attend a study abroad program offered by another Florida-state institution, that institution will determine the applicability and/or your eligibility to receive this aid.

-- If you are planning on enrolling directly at an institution abroad for your study abroad experience, more than likely none of your aid will be able to travel with you on the program.
+- If you are planning to enroll directly at an institution abroad for your study abroad experience, it is unlikely that any of your financial aid will apply.

-If a program provider or host institution requires the FIU Financial Aid Office to fill out a Consortium Agreement or other financial form, please submit to our Program Coordinator, at the Office of Study Abroad directly.
+If a program provider or host institution requires the FIU Financial Aid Office to fill out a Consortium Agreement or other financial form, please submit to our Program Coordinator, at the Office of Education Abroad directly.
 We will facilitate this process with financial aid, as going to financial aid directly could delay processing of the form.
+Provider/ Approval forms will only be completed after your study abroad program is approved through the TPPA process.
+Please contact the Office of Education Abroad for more information.

 - You must consult with your financial aid and study abroad advisors at your home institution to learn about your institution’s policies with regards to using aid on study abroad.